 This document was never seen or ratified by UFT members.

-By the way, I did this member’s PERB case (no one needs to hire an attorney, so non-attorneys like me can represent the Complainant) and I submitted the transcripts in her case as part of my closing argument, and suddenly the NYSUT Attorney representing the UFT had a meltdown, and told the ALJ that she had to not read my closing, as I had “created” the transcript.
+By the way, I did this member’s PERB case (no one needs to hire an attorney, so non-attorneys like me can represent the Complainant) and I submitted the transcripts in her case as part of my closing argument, and suddenly the NYSUT Attorney representing the UFT had a meltdown, and told the ALJ that she should not read my closing, as I had “created” the transcript.
 Clearly, the transcripts are certified by a professional at Ubiqus, and I did not create either transcript, although I paid Ubiqus for them.
+I did not tell anyone at Ubiqus to put my name on the cover.
 The UFT did not want these transcripts to be public.
 A few weeks after I submitted the tape and transcript to the ALJ at PERB, Amy Arundell was removed from the Queens Borough office of the UFT and reassigned to 52 Broadway.
-I think it was the taped call that did it.
+I think the November 2, 2021 call did it.
+I was not on the call and did not tape it myself.
+Remember, New York State is a one-party state, where anyone can secretly tape any conversation they participate in without telling the other(s) on the call.

 When Michael Bloomberg became mayor in 2002, he blatantly trampled job protections for municipal workers and tenured educators.
-His goal, in my opinion, was to change the terms of employment for city employees so that everyone became an employee “at will.”
-The most obvious example is what he did at the NYC Board of Education.
+His goal, in my opinion, was to change the terms of employment for city employees so that everyone became an employee “at will” despite what Civil Service Law and the Taylor “tenure” Law said The most obvious example is what he did at the NYC Board of Education.
 He put the entire Agency under Mayoral control.
 He spent, I heard, more than $1 million changing the stationery logo from the NYC Board of Education to the NYC “Department” of Education, but the name was never changed legally.
 Bloomberg put lawyers in each District office and ensured that these lawyers supported firing anyone who had a complaint filed against them.
 Determining if there was probable cause, a major part of the charging procedure in the Education Law (Section 1 and 2 of Ed.
 Law 3020 and 3020-a), was thrown away and ignored.
 To make sure that these miscreants did not accidentally get hired anywhere within the agency, a database under “The Monitoring Unit” was created with the social security numbers of anyone who was complained about, before any due process hearing took place and without any probable cause finding.
-He then appointed the Chancellor and set up the famous “Rubber Rooms” to hold the educators while they were awaiting their due process hearing known as “3020-a” arbitration.
+He then appointed the Chancellor and set up reassignment centers (the famous “Rubber Rooms”) to hold the educators while they were awaiting their due process hearing known as “3020-a” arbitration.
 I’m not talking about NASA’s ‘rubber rooms’.

 Following the 1925-26 reorganization of State government, the Department of Civil Service was created, and the Civil Service Commission was designated as the head of the department (Laws of 1926, Chapter 354).
 In 1953 (Chapter 19) the governor was authorized to designate one commissioner as president of the commission and chief administrator of the department.
 In 1994, the Division of Affirmative Careers, within the Department of Civil Service, was renamed the Division of Diversity Planning Management.
 This division administers the Reasonable Accommodation Program and the program to hire persons and veterans with disabilities (55-b and 55-c).
 It also approves and monitors affirmative action plans for state agencies and provides technical assistance and training toward the achievement of diversity in the work force.
 The NYC Government had to override the Commission to get the full force of their goal: to make all municipal workers at-will employees.